 # 4 – The South’s Gonna Do It Again

-The next four Charlie Daniels Band Songs were such huge hits that they are are just about impossible to list in any type of order.
+The next four Charlie Daniels Band Songs were such huge hits that they are just about impossible to list in any type of order.
 The first of these four was released on the great Charlie Daniels Band Album, Fire On The Mountain.
 In fact, four songs on this Top 10 Charlie Daniels Band Songs list were issued on the Fire On The Mountain LP.
-If your going to buy just one Charlie Daniel Band album, this is the one to pick up.
+If you’re going to buy just one Charlie Daniel Band album, this is the one to pick up.

 # 3 – Long Haired Country Boy